finnishtransportagency/harja/README.md

 To add notice edit following files on data-folder:
 - care.json (hoitotiedotteet)
 - maintenance.json (ylläpitotiedotteet)
-- faq.json  (usein kysytyt kysymykset)
+- faq.json  (koulutusvideot)
+- waterways.json  (vesiväylät

 New notices can be added anywhere in the list, they will be arranged by date automatically.